Submit request or call to make an appointment.

 Usually, the baby also has a ventricular septal defect — a hole between the left and right ventricles.

-A baby with truncus arteriosus will need surgery to repair the condition.
+Truncus arteriosus repair will require surgery.
 However, the first treatment is stabilizing the baby, usually with medications to control any complications, including congestive heart failure.

-Once the pediatric heart specialists at Norton Children’s Heart Institute stabilize your baby, our pediatric cardiothoracic surgeons will operate in the first few weeks of life.
+Once the pediatric heart specialists at Norton Children’s Heart Institute, affiliated with the UofL School of Medicine, stabilize the baby, our pediatric cardiothoracic surgeons will operate in the first few weeks of life.

-During the operation, your baby will be sedated (asleep) in the care of our pediatric cardiac anesthesiologists.
-A heart-lung bypass machine will do the work of your baby’s organs while surgeons make the repair.
+During the operation, the baby will be sedated (asleep) in the care of our pediatric cardiac anesthesiologists.
+A heart-lung bypass machine will do the work of the baby’s organs while surgeons make the truncus arteriosus repair.

 The board-certified and fellowship-trained cardiothoracic surgeons at Norton Children’s Heart Institute will follow three main steps to repair truncus arteriosus: